mkudija/mkudija.github.io/reading-notes/_md/2020-11-18-After Virtue.md

 	- statistical regularities (more colds in winter)
 	- knowledge of the causal regularities of nature
 	- knowledge of the causal regularities of social life
-- MacIntyre suggests the systematic study of *error* in social scientific predictions as a first step in better understanding them (105)
+- MacIntyre suggests the systematic study of *error* in social scientific predictions as a first step in better understanding them (105, cf. [[Forecasting]])
 - "Organizational success and organizational predictability exclude one another", so certain kinds of Totalitarianism are impossible (106)
 - all of this to reaffirm that the concept of managerial effectiveness is a moral fiction..."No one is or could be in charge."
 (107)